Eilis9/pands-problem-sheet/README.md

 Student: Eilis Donohue (G00006088)

 A repository for the solutions to the problem sheets given in the Programming and Scripting Module of the HDip in Data Analytics beginning January 2023.

-All programs except for es.py may be run in this Jupyter Notebook.
-The .ipynb notebook should be run locally (not on github).
-This page is frontpage facsimile of the .ipynb notebook.
+This readme is a markdown copy of the Jupyter notebook (readme.ipynb).
+This notebook contains all the code in the .py files in the repository.

 Software Used:
  - Python v3.7 and higher